faowejfe032/sorting_algorithms/README.md

 # sorting_algorithms

-My implementation of a few basic sorting algorithms (selection sort, bubble sort and quick sort) using Rust.
+My implementation of a few basic sorting algorithms (selection sort, bubble sort, merge sort and quick sort) using Rust.
 I also timed the performance of each.